sachapan/getsubs/README.md

 Mode 1: No command line parameters

-The program queries for the latest videos from jw.org and allows you to choose which one you'd like the subtitles for and then displays them.
+The program queries for the latest videos from jw.org and presents a menu from which videos can be selected and displays the subtitles therefrom.
+The menu also allows for a URL of a video file to be supplied from which subtitles are extracted and displayed.

 Mode 2: